 These ingredients can also react with other chemicals in cosmetics to form carcinogenic nitrosamines.

 DEA, MEA, and TEA are used to make skin care products creamy (such as moisturizers and sunscreens) and foamy (cleansers and soaps) and help increase the pH of the formula.
 But, these are unnecessary because there are safe natural alternatives!

 Unfortunately, this is just a start!
 There are many more ingredients in skincare products that are toxic and harmful to your health.
 Some research has revealed the toxicity of certain skincare ingredients, but more needs to be done.

-To show you that it’s possible, I created The Spa Dr.’s Daily Essential skincare system that is clean, non-toxic and effective.
-And, they contain a natural preservative system that gives them a two-year shelf life!
+To show you that it’s possible, I created The Spa Dr.’s Daily Essential skincare system that is clean, non-toxic, and effective.
+And, these products contain a natural preservative system that gives them a two-year shelf life!

 Visit The Spa Dr store here.